 Information Consent Rights

-Site Type:
+Site Type: VBA

-VBA/VHA/NCA or
+VHA, NCA or

 Program Office

 VHA Yes.
 Individuals must submit in writing to their facility PO.
 The request must state what information and/or to whom the information is restricted and must include their signature and date of the request.
 The request is then forwarded to facility Privacy Officer for review and processing.
 Individuals may also request to Opt-Out of the facility directory during an inpatient admission.
 If the individual chooses to opt-out, no information on the individual is given out.

+Information Consent Rights

+Site Type: VBA VHA, NCA or

+Program Office

 Individuals can request further limitations on other disclosures.
 A veteran, legal guardian or court appointed Power of Attorney can submit a request to the facility Privacy Officer to obtain information.

-VBA Once information is provided to VBA, the records are used, as necessary, to ensure the administration of statutory benefits to all eligible Veterans, Service members, reservists, and their spouses, surviving spouses and dependents.
+^VBA Once information is provided to VBA, the records are used, as necessary, to ensure the administration of statutory benefits to all eligible Veterans, Service members, reservists, and their spouses, surviving spouses and dependents.
 As such, individuals are not provided with the direct opportunity to consent to uses of information.
 However, if an individual wishes to remove consent for a particular use of their information, they should contact the nearest VA regional office, a list of which can be found on the VBA website .

-NCA Responding to collection is voluntary; therefore, consent of use is not applicable.